kissgyorgy/my-stars/README.md

 - [gulyasm/cloud-meetup-2015](https://github.com/gulyasm/cloud-meetup-2015) - Meetup presentation about Terraform at Cloud Meetup Budapest.
 - [ericchiang/pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line
 - [s16h/py-must-watch](https://github.com/s16h/py-must-watch) - Must-watch videos about Python
-- [Eonasdan/tempus-dominus](https://github.com/Eonasdan/tempus-dominus) - A powerful Date/time picker widget.
+- [Eonasdan/tempus-dominus](https://github.com/Eonasdan/tempus-dominus) - This project is no longer active or supported.
 - [google/gumbo-parser](https://github.com/google/gumbo-parser) - An HTML5 parsing library in pure C99
 - [sehmaschine/django-grappelli](https://github.com/sehmaschine/django-grappelli) - A jazzy skin for the Django Admin-Interface (official repository).
 - [django-admin-bootstrapped/django-admin-bootstrapped](https://github.com/django-admin-bootstrapped/django-admin-bootstrapped) - A Django admin theme using Twitter Bootstrap.
 It doesn't need any kind of modification on your side, just add it to the installed apps.